Knee Treatments

 Knee Anatomy

-The knee is the largest joint in the body and is a complex hinge joint that connects the thigh bone (femur) to the shin bone (tibia).
-It also involves the smaller fibula bone in the lower leg.
-In addition to flexion and extension of the leg, the knee joint also allows for limited rotation and lateral movement.
-Significant structures surround the joint, including ligaments, tendons, and muscles.
-The medial and lateral collateral ligaments and the anterior and posterior cruciate ligaments help stabilize the knee joint.
-At the same time, the quadriceps and hamstring muscles allow for movement of the joint.
+The knee is the largest joint in the body and functions as a complex hinge connecting the thigh bone (femur) to the shin bone (tibia).
+It also includes the smaller fibula bone in the lower leg.
+In addition to bending and straightening the leg, the knee allows limited rotation and side movement.
+Several key structures surround and support the joint, including ligaments, tendons, and muscles.

 Knee Pain